-If you have decided to self isolate you can collect a 'Home Learning Pack' for your child from the school office.
+If you have decided to self isolate you can access work online via our Google Classroom Platform or can collect a 'Home Learning Pack' for your child from the school office.
 This includes reading books, online user names & passwords and written work.

 Please contact the school office if you have any concerns or questions.

 We will continue to update everyone in our school community as soon as we have any new information.

 THE LATEST ADVICE FROM THE DEPARTMENT FOR EDUCATION

 Information was released yesterday on the COVID-19 Emergency Bill, which is to be published later this week.
 The Bill will include:

 The measures in the Bill are temporary, proportionate to the risks, will only be used when strictly necessary and will be in place only for as long as required to respond to the situation.

 This Bill will ensure the government has the powers it needs, when it needs them, to allow our vital public services to keep functioning and to save lives.

 Further detail will be available when the Bill is published later this week.

 The Foreign & Commonwealth Office (FCO) now advises British people against all non-essential travel worldwide.
 This advice takes effect immediately (from 17 March) and applies initially for a period of 30 days.